Severn Records: The Severn Studio Band

 Severn maintains a house band, whose functions are to back up recording projects and to participate in promotional appearances.
 Its key members are Rob Stupka (drums), Steve Gomes (bass), Benjie Porecki and Kevin Anker (both keyboards).
 Gomes also serves as arranger, composer, and producer on many Severn releases.
 Three guitarists work with the band: Alex Schultz, Monster Mike Welch, and Johnny Moeller.
 Schultz created the Severn release Think About It.
 Welch, who was featured on Sugar Ray & the Bluetones, has recorded several albums on other labels.
 Moeller did Bloogaloo.
 He is lead guitarist for The Fabulous Thunderbirds, but he participates occasionally on his own projects with Severn, as well as on those of the Thunderbirds.

 Key personnel and organizations

 Many Severn albums feature horn sections working with the Studio Band.
 These have included members of the Memphis Horns, who appeared on many releases by Stax Records, and of The Airmen of Note, which is the premier jazz ensemble of the US Air Force.
 Willie Henderson plays a key role in arranging, producing, and conducting horn passages.
 Along similar lines, Robinson's A New Point of View features musicians from the Annapolis Symphony Orchestra.
 A very important component of the label's operations is Apple's iTunes Store, for Severn's complete catalog is available there.
-John Monforte, an electronics engineer from Miami, FL, keeps Severn's computers and audio equipment in good repair and up to date.
+John Monforte, an electronics engineer from Miami, Florida, keeps Severn's computers and audio equipment in good repair and up to date.
 He made a major contribution to the design and construction of the Annapolis studios.